-Three years ago we designed a solar data logger based on a Raspberry Pi which monitored the solar heating and PV system in the house as well as measuring the amount of energy we were using.
+Three years ago we designed a solar data logger based on a Raspberry Pi which monitored the solar heating and PV system in the house as well as measured the amount of energy we were using.
 This system has served us well but over time we have found a few small problems with the setup and a few extra things that we would like to add.

 The old installation